sudo-harun/rust-mini-projects/README.md

 Very simple mini-projects written in Rust

 ## Temperature Converter
-The file inside of the temperature-converter folder (main.rs) is a very simple temperature converter written in Rust, in which the user can specify if they want to convert to celsius from fahrenheit or vice versa.
+<a href='https://github.com/sudo-harun/mini-projects/blob/main/temperature-converter/main.rs'>This</a> is a very simple temperature converter written in Rust, in which the user can specify if they want to convert to celsius from fahrenheit or vice versa.
 The user can then enter the value they want to convert and the program converts that value and returns the converted value.

 ## Fibonacci Sequence Number Generator
 The file inside of the nth-fibo-num-gen folder (main.rs) is a very simple Fibonacci sequnece number generator, which takes an nth number specified by the user and finds the value at that nth number of the Fibonacci sequence.